microsoft/BotBuilder-Samples/samples/csharp_dotnetcore/90.core-bot-with-clu/Microsoft.Bot.Builder.AI.CLU/README.md

     Verbose = true,
     IsLoggingEnabled = true,
     Language = "en",
-    ApiVersion = "2021-07-15-preview"
 };
 ```

 All option parameters are optional.
-If the user chooses to not include them, they will either be omitted from request paramaters or default values will be used depending on the property.
+If the user chooses to not include them, they will either be omitted from request parameters or default values will be used depending on the property.

 You are now ready to instantiate and use the recognizer.
 It can simply be constructed as follows: